thangtvse/term-space/README.md

 # term-space
-A terminal workspace that built on electron
+A terminal workspace that built on electron.
+It allows you to use multiple terminals in one single window with convenience.

 ![term-space](http://i.imgur.com/e2ahtG1.png)
 ## Future works